9 Free Printable Improper Fractions to Mixed Numbers Anchor Chart

 A flow chart can make a difficult problem simpler.

-For example, if a student converts 246/25, he will first divide the numerator by the denominator.
 Here, 246 is the numerator, and 25 is the denominator.
-The quotient is the whole number, the remainder is the numerator, and the denominator stays the same.Â
+The quotient is the whole number, the remainder is the numerator, and the denominator stays the same.

 So after dividing 246 by 25, the quotient is 9, which is the whole number, and the remainder is 21, which acts as the numerator.
-The denominator remains the same, which is 25.

-Improper Fraction to Mixed Numbers Number Line
+Improper Fraction to Mixed Numbers on a Number Line

 In this method, the students draw the number line of the given improper fraction, such as 8/3, where the numerator 8 is bigger than the denominator 3.
 They draw the number line of 8/3 and mark that as an improper fraction.